kkeri/logic-interpreters/01-prop-pos/README.md

 >              -- empty output indicates success
 ~~~

-If an assertion failes, the interpreter terminates.
+If an assertion has failed, the interpreter terminates.
 In interactive mode you can recover from termination by clearing
 the environment.